 See the App Inventor Extensions document about how to use an App Inventor Extension.

-For questions about this extension, bug reports and feature requests, please start a new thread in the App Inventor Extensions forum.
+For questions about this extension or bug reports please start a new thread in the App Inventor Extensions forum.
 Thank you.

 Mar 25th, 2016: Initial Version 1 uses AESCrypt-Android library

 Aug 11th, 2016: Version 1a: avoid DX execution failed error: build each extension separately